oomics/dnazen/README.md

-# ZENforDNA
+# DNAZEN

-ZENforDNA is a project aimed at providing tools and resources for DNA sequence analysis and LLM pretraining, finetuning
+DNAZEN is a project aimed at providing tools and resources for DNA sequence analysis with pretraining and finetuning

 ## Installation